Dolly Castro Shows Off Sweaty Figure In Bra & Spandex On A StairMaster

 Hola! ❤️ how do you feel guys?
 Im here working out twice a day and sharing workouts with you on my stories during the week, let’s take time for our body, focus our mind in positive things that make our body and soul happy ???????? and let’s do it together ????
 Workout gear @1stphorm #Iam1stphorm

-The Nicaraguan hottie opted to pull her long, brunette locks out of her face, slicking it back high and tight ponytail, with a few pieces escaping to frame the front of her face.
+The Nicaraguan hottie pulled her long, brunette locks out of her face, slicking them back in a high and tight ponytail, with a few pieces escaping to frame the front of her face.
 The mother of one still rocked her full glam for her day at the gym, including eyeliner, mascara, and defined brows.

-Fans wasted no time showing the sweaty photo love, double-tapping the shot over 52,000 times, and flooding it with over 500 comments.
+Fans wasted no time showing the sweaty photo love, double-tapping the shot over 52,000 times and flooding it with over 500 comments.

 “You look incredible!!
-What weights do you recommend to purchase for beginners?,” one fan asked, adding a series of pink heart emoji to the end of their comment.
+What weights do you recommend to purchase for beginners?” one fan asked, adding a series of pink heart emoji to the end of their comment.

 “I love your attitude and spirit thank you,” a second follower complimented.